hallard/RAK3272-TIC/README.md

 | I2C SDA      | I2C2_SDA  |  PA11   |
 | I2C SDL      | I2C2_SCL  |  PA12   |

+:warning: Button is boot0 button, to avoid adding one more button for user, I wired Boot0 to PA4 to we can read button state, but since it's boot0 it has pulldown resistor and it is active High.

 To enable reading TIC you need:

 - Drive High ping PA5 (mandatory)